AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Several respondents flagged a misconception that's worth unpacking.
 Most businesses still treat E-E-A-T as an on-page problem — better author bios, credentials pages, a 'why trust us' section tucked into the footer.
 It feels like the right response because it's visible and controllable.

 But that's not how AI systems evaluate trust.
 They're not reading your author byline.
 They're looking across the entire web at how your brand is represented: which credible sources cite you, which authoritative publications mention you, which trusted platforms reference you.
-It's an aggregate judgement built from signals you don't fully control — and it's a fundamentally different model from anything traditional on-page optimisation was designed to address.
+It's an aggregate judgment built from signals you don't fully control — and it's a fundamentally different model from anything traditional on-page optimization was designed to address.

 E-E-A-T is often misunderstood.
 Most people believe it is something you personally control — authorship, author bylines, and having a page that explains why you are an expert.
 But what actually matters is that other people say you are the expert.
 Backlinks, brand mentions, podcast appearances, and social presence.
 You need consensus from others, not yourself.